-- that is situated in some environment and that is capable of autonomous action in this environment in order to meet its design objective [Woo02].
-Agents as software implementation follow certain - properties that define and allow the fulfillment of its purposes.
-There is a set of characteristics that models an agent which is inserted in an environment that allows an approximation of real world - properties [Woo95].
+- 2 an environment that senses the environment and acts on it, over time, in pursuit of its own agenda and so as to affect what it senses in the future [Fra97].
+Other definition is: A computer system - 4 that is situated in some environment and that is capable of autonomous action in this environment in order to meet its design objective [Woo02].
+Agents as software implementation follow certain - 6 properties that define and allow the fulfillment of its purposes.
+There is a set of characteristics that models an agent which is inserted in an environment that allows an approximation of real world - 8 properties [Woo95].
 The characteristics that model a simple agent, also known as weak notion, are: - Autonomy: The agent operates without the direct intervention of humans or others; - Social ability: Interaction with other agents; - Reactivity: Perception and reaction of environment changes; - Pro-activeness: Taking self-initiative; and - Temporal continuity: The agent is continuously running processes.

-More complex characteristics that an agent should have to resemble with humans are defined by the following:
+More complex characteristics that an agent should have to resemble with humans are defined 16 by the following: